multiversx/mx-sdk-py-cli/CLI.md

 Switch to a different environment.

-positional arguments:
-  name        the name of the configuration entry

 options:
   -h, --help  show this help message and exit
+  --env ENV   the name of the environment to operate on

 ```
 ### ConfigEnv.List